Same-sex marriage in Saint Helena, Ascension and Tristan da Cunha: Saint Helena

 On 27 April 2016, the Saint Helena Executive Council announced it would hold a public consultation on a draft marriage ordinance, which, if approved, would allow same-sex couples to marry.
 The consultation lasted until 25 May, and the results revealed that a majority of respondents were in favour of same-sex marriage.
 On 15 November 2016, the Executive Council decided to allow a same-sex marriage bill to proceed to the Legislative Council, after the draft bill underwent a number of technical issues addressed by Attorney General Angelo Berbotto.

-On 12 December 2016, after a lengthy debate, the Legislative Council passed an amendment removing provisions allowing same-sex marriage from the bill, which led to the entire bill being withdrawn.
+On 12 December 2016, after a lengthy debate, the Legislative Council passed an amendment removing provisions allowing same-sex marriage from the bill, which eventually led to the entire bill being withdrawn.

 In January 2017, a same-sex couple applied to marry in Saint Helena.
 The registrar was in the process of obtaining legal advice as to how to proceed (the existing Marriage Ordinance 1851 being unclear on same-sex marriage) when two members of the public filed caveats (objections) to the marriage notice.
 Subsequently, the registrar referred the issue to the Chief Justice of the Saint Helena Supreme Court for a decision.
 A preliminary hearing took place in the court on 23 February 2017.
 The parties in the case were given until July 2017 to submit their arguments.

 At a meeting of the Legislative Council on 22 September 2017, members agreed to notify the Council as to their opinions on the subject at a later meeting.
 This would allow another same-sex marriage ordinance to be debated before the end of the year, and avoid a Supreme Court hearing on the issue, which was expected in January 2018.
-On 6 October 2017, the Legislative Council decided to conduct a series of public consultations on the bill throughout the month, consulting on two options: the introduction of same-sex marriage, or the introduction of civil partnerships, which critics argued would violate the Constitution's anti-discrimination provisions.
+On 6 October 2017, the Legislative Council decided to conduct a series of public consultations throughout the month, consulting on two options: the introduction of same-sex marriage, or the introduction of civil partnerships, which critics argued would violate the Constitution's anti-discrimination provisions.
 A petition circulated by opponents of same-sex marriage was signed by only 5% of the resident population, "demonstrating that the vast majority were either in favour of [same-sex marriage], or at least not opposed to it".
 On 4 December, the Social and Community Development Committee, which conducted the consultations, recommended the Executive Council to approve the draft ordinance with one minor technical amendment, which the Executive Council did the following day.
 On 19 December, after a failed attempt to remove the same-sex marriage provisions, the ordinance was approved by the Legislative Council in a 9–2 vote.
 It received royal assent by Governor Honan, becoming the Marriage Ordinance 2017, and took effect upon publication on 20 December 2017.

 The first same-sex marriage was performed on 31 December 2018 between Lemarc Thomas, a Saint Helenian, and his Swedish partner Michael Wernstedt at the Plantation House in Saint Paul's.